 Where’s the Love?
 The following article is from Kairos Journal and fits perfectly with my message to Trinity Church from last week.
 Let’s pray for one another that love would be the dominate mark of our faith.
 And Trinity people—pray that for yoru pastor too.
 4 Yet I hold this against you: You have forsaken … More The Challenge to Christians in every Generation: Where’s the Love?

 It is a BLOOD-OF-JESUS Issue As a pastor committed to racial-reconciliation, justice, compassion, the cross of Christ and the gospel, it is CRAZY that the title of this post is even necessary.
 Unfortunately, such is the state of thinking about the gospel in the American church.
 There is a “hole in our gospel” as one writer has … More John Piper on Why We Should Care about the Issues Surrounding Ferguson, MO

 Wednesday is for Prayer Psalm 119:129-136 (ESV) Pe 129 Your testimonies are wonderful; therefore my soul keeps them.
-130 The unfolding of your words gives . light; … More Eight Things to Pray for the New Disciples in a Church Plant
+130 The unfolding of your words gives light; it imparts understanding to the simple.
+131 I open my mouth and pant, … More Eight Things to Pray for the New Disciples in a Church Plant

 Friday is for Heart Songs I am working through a delightful season of training and equipping elders to reinvigorate their understanding of what it means to be an Elder for the church of the Living God.
 As a part of that time, all the men have read, Alexander Strauch’s classic work, Biblical Eldership: An Urgent … More Biblical Elders Care for the Poor